Bluescape/community/postman-collections/README.md

 ### Prerequisites

 You will need to crate an Application in Bluescape.
-Please follow the instructions about [how to create an Application (Developer Portal)](https://api.apps.us.bluescape.com/docs/page/app-auth#appendices)
+Please follow the instructions about [how to create an Application]([https://api.apps.us.bluescape.com/docs/page/app-auth#appendices](https://community.bluescape.com/t/v3-api-application-authorization-with-pkce/3695))

 ### How to generate the Access Token in Postman